brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-15.md

 probably be fine.
 Probably."

 His last words held a touch of his old humor.
-The raven made a little hop and glided away with a cheerful '*wwweee!!!"* Harry shook his head and watched as his friend disappeared into the Forbidden Forest.
+The raven made a little hop and glided away with a cheerful "*wwweee!!!*" Harry shook his head and watched as his friend disappeared into the Forbidden Forest.

 Yet another things to worry about on top of everything else.